Important Information Before You Register

 Penalties may be assessed if time limits are exceeded.

-Music should be uploaded, and is preferred, online through the DanceBug system.
+Music should be uploaded and is preferred, online through your DanceBug registration.

 If for any reason this is not possible, flashdrives or CD’s will be accepted, however these are not preferred.

 • CD’s: must furnish one quality CD per song/per entry.
 Quality back-up CD’s must be readily available in the event of a malfunction.
 CD’s must be delivered in individual protective cases/sleeves at the time of registration by the studio representative and should be clearly marked with the studio name or code.
 Each CD is to be labeled with entry number, studio letter code, and entry title.
 CD’s with multiple tracks will not be accepted.
 No other music should precede or follow the entry song.

 • Flashdrives must be clearly marked with the entry title, studio code, and entry number.
 Please mark clearly with the studio name or code.
 Backup music must also be available if needed.